 As per Hindu mythology, Durga, the Goddess of power slew the evil-spirited Mahisasur who was creating havoc in the world.
 After a multi-day war, Durga finally killed him.

 Durga’s triumph over Mahishasur is proof that evil cannot win.
-Likewise, demon Chunda was killed by Goddess Chamunda.
+Likewise, the demon Chunda was killed by Goddess Chamunda.
 So to celebrate the victory of right over wrong, Mohini started.

 At the End